Poá (CPTM)

 Poá is a train station on CPTM Line 11-Coral, located in the city of Poá.

 History

 With the opening of North Railway in mid-1875, supply posts were created between the stations.
 One of them was in Poá, then district of Mogi das Cruzes.
-Only on 1 March 1891 a new building was constructed and the post was promoted to station.
+Only on 1 March 1891, a new building was constructed, and the post was promoted to station.
 With Poá growth, the station existing there was expanded in the 1920s.

 The construction of the current station started in 1985 by CBTU.
-Harmed by financial problems, the building of the new building were concluded only in 1989.
+Harmed by financial problems, the building of the new building was concluded only in 1989.

 On 1 June 1994, CBTU stations and lines were transferred to CPTM.
-Since them, the station belongs to this company.
+Since then, the station belongs to this company.